Focusing on the needs of caregivers, this website offers an active forum for connecting caregivers with expert information.

 Together Again: Creative Guide for Multigenerational Living

-Topics covered include the financial and emotional benefits of living together. proximity and privacy, designing and remodeling, your home to accommodate elderly parents.
+This guide covers topics like the financial and emotional benefits of living together, proximity and privacy, and designing/remodeling your home to accommodate elderly parents.

 Well Spouse is a national, not for profit membership organization that supports wives, husbands, and partners of the chronically ill and/or disabled.

 Stimulating mental games, Alzheimer’s tips for caregivers, and books and downloadable online materials.